 - Don’t text or talk on a phone while walking.
 Distracted behavior can lead to an accident.

-- Alcohol, drugs, and walking in public are a bad combination.
+- Alcohol, drugs, and walking in public are a terrible combination.
 Being under the influence is dangerous both for pedestrians and drivers.

 - Be careful of drivers backing out of parking spaces and driveways.
 Because the driver’s view is limited, they may not realize you are walking behind them.

 - Accident injuries may result in the recovery of all medical expenses associated with the trauma.
-Recovery of compensation includes the ambulance fee, any surgeries, hospitalization, medical tests and rehabilitation.
-As part of home health care, modifications such as ramps and caregivers may be needed.
-If medical care into the future is necessary, that will be factored into the settlement.
+Recovery of compensation includes the ambulance fee, surgeries, hospitalization, medical tests and rehabilitation.
+Modifications such as ramps and caregivers may be needed as part of home health care.
+If medical care in the future is necessary, that will be factored into the settlement.

-- Wages that are lost due to the inability to work can be claimed as well as any bonuses, tips, pension, and insurance benefits and others.
-If the injured person cannot do their previous job and has to take one that pays less, the difference is calculated into the settlement.
+- Wages lost due to the inability to work can be claimed, as well as any bonuses, tips, pension, insurance benefits, etc. If the injured person cannot do their previous job and has to take one that pays less, the difference is calculated into the settlement.
 When they become permanently disabled and can no longer work, the salary and other benefits until retirement age are included.

-- Disfigurement or scarring is compensated as well as the cost of prosthetic devices or reconstructive surgery.
+- Disfigurement or scarring and the cost of prosthetic devices or reconstructive surgery are compensated.

-Since 1982, our injury lawyers at AutoAccident.com have successfully handled many such cases.
-We know the tactics used by insurance companies and how to counter them, so our clients obtain the compensation they deserve.
+Since 1982, our injury lawyers at AutoAccident.com have handled many such cases successfully.
+We know the tactics used by insurance companies and how to counter them so our clients obtain the compensation they deserve.

-I am Ed Smith, a Riverbank pedestrian accident lawyer.
 Call us at (209) 227-1931 or (800) 404-5400 for our free and friendly advice about the possibility of filing a claim to recover compensation.
 We can also be reached online.
-We can set up a free, no-obligation consultation either in person or virtually in which we can review your case, tell you about options to recover compensation, and answer your questions.
+We can set up a free, no-obligation consultation in person or virtually to review your case, tell you about options to recover compensation, and answer your questions.
 Remember, at AutoAccident.com, we treat you like family, and you only pay us when you win your case.